Linking to Library Resources

 Due to contracts and licensing, DWU must limit off-campus access of databases to current faculty, staff, and students.
 Off-campus users must verify (or “authenticate”) themselves as part of the DWU community.
 When accessing a library resources from off-campus users will first be prompted to sign in through the DWU authentication (i.e., proxy) server.
 To create a link that directs off-campus users through DWU’s proxy server is a simple process of combining the URL of the proxy server and the permanent URL of the article or book chapter that you want to use.
 The basic format to use is:

-Once you’ve located the permanent URL of the article (see above) that you want your students to read, copy the permanent URL and append it to the URL of our proxy server:
+Once you’ve located the permanent URL of the article (see left box) that you want your students to read, copy the permanent URL and append it to the URL of our proxy server:

 Make sure that there are no spaces between the equals sign at the end of DWU’s proxy server address and the permanent URL address of the article.
 A space will cause the link to not work.
 If the permanent URL of the article is long it will probably wrap around as in the example above.
 Once you have this accomplished, copy this entire URL address into your online course page to provide the direct link to your students.